symfony-cmf/symfony-cmf-docs/bundles/core/publish_workflow.rst

     }

     // check if the document is published. even if the current role would allow
-    // to see the document, this will still return false if the documet is not
+    // to see the document, this will still return false if the document is not
     // published
     if ($publishWorkflowChecker->isGranted(
             PublishWorkflowChecker::VIEW_ANONYMOUS_ATTRIBUTE,